interactiveaudiolab/voogle/README.md

 **Note:** You must have [Node.js](https://nodejs.org/en/) installed before you can run `npm install`.

-## Setup
-After installing the dependencies, the Voogle app can be deployed.

-### Deploying Locally
-1. Start the server by running `npm run production`.
-2. Navigate to `localhost:5000` in your browser.

-From there, please follow the directions on the website.
-Enjoy!

 ## Available Datasets
 Any collection of audio files can be used as the sounds returned by Voogle in response to a vocal query.
 The Interactive Audio Lab has released 2 datasets specifically for the training of query-by-vocal-imitation models: [Vocal Imitation Set](https://zenodo.org/record/1340763#.XAap0mhKiM8) and [VocalSketch](https://zenodo.org/record/1251982#.XAap1WhKiM8).
 A small test dataset for demos can be downloaded [here](https://www.dropbox.com/s/lkj55uvz4z26i8d/test_dataset.zip?dl=1).